 Spišská Sobota, Poprad, Prešov region, Slovakia – panorama by martin

-Situated about 50 kilometers from the city of Prešov, Levoča is another beautiful historic town in the region.
+Situated about 50 kilometres from the city of Prešov, Levoča is another beautiful historic town in the region.
 Although this is a relatively small city, home to around 15,000 inhabitants, it offers many beautiful sights.

 Levoča is often considered the most beautiful city in Slovakia.
 Although the city completely burned out in 1550, lots of new great monuments were built here and already managed to be preserved until to this very day.

 In addition to a series of ornate mansions and religious buildings, there is a well-preserved fortification system.
-Square in the center of Levoca is dominated by one of Slovakia’s largest churches.
+Square in the centre of Levoca is dominated by one of Slovakia’s largest churches.
 St. Jacob’s Church was built during the 15th and 16th centuries.
 Inside you can admire rare wooden altar of Master Paul of Levoca, which is considered the largest one in the world.

-Next to the church you can then see the Renaissance building of the former town hall.
+Next to the church, you can then see the Renaissance building of the former town hall.
 In front of it, there is a medieval cage of shame that was used for public punishment of miscreants.